Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 the web application and load balances traﬃc with encryption.
 App Runner also scales up or down automatically to meet your traﬃc needs.
 With App Runner, rather than thinking about servers or scaling, you have more time to focus on your applications.

-AWS Batch
-AWS Batch enables developers, scientists, and engineers to easily and eﬃciently run hundreds of thousands of batch computing jobs on AWS.
+- AWS Batch : enables developers, scientists, and engineers to easily and eﬃciently run hundreds of thousands of batch computing jobs on AWS.
 AWS Batch dynamically provisions the optimal quantity and type of compute resources (such as CPU or memory-optimized instances) based on the volume and speciﬁc resource requirements of the batch jobs submitted.
 With AWS Batch, there is no need to install